 How will I study?

 Our courses are delivered through lectures, seminars, tutorials and one-to-one supervision for the final-year research dissertation.
 The aim is to stimulate your curiosity and provide you with essential information by means of lectures in the first instance, so as to establish a solid grounding in the core of the subject.
 You will be able to discuss your ideas with experts in the field and take part in group discussions and events.

 The development of oral communication skills is an important aspect of our course.
 Key modules in all years involve assessment not only via written work, but also through your engagement with your peers, for instance in oral presentations or participation in seminar discussions.
-These skills are vital in all sorts of careers, from the civil servcie to business, teaching, the media or work within a religious context.
+These skills are vital in all sorts of careers, from the civil service to business, teaching, the media or work within a religious context.
 By learning to convey complex religious, historical and philosophical ideas in a clear and engaging way, you will develop confidence in communicating your ideas academically and in the workplace.

 As a single honours student, during your three years at Nottingham, you will take a combination of compulsory and optional modules, mainly from those offered by the Department of Theology and Religious Studies, but also from a choice of subsidiary modules from outside the department.

 A joint honours degree (see the Department of Philosophy) is split between your two subjects, so the theology half of your degree is normally made up of 60 credits each year.
 Our joint honours degree in Religion, Philosophy and Ethics allows for greater flexibility in the way you divide your study between the Department of Philosophy and the Department of Theology and Religious Studies, according to your particular interests.